BLACK MOULD ON WALLS

 All the problems below can lead to black mould on walls:

 Did you know an average five person household adds 5.5 litres of moisture to their property atmosphere every day?
-This can lead to an excessive moisture issue within the property in the form of condensation.
-More often than not, condensation is the cause of black mould growth on your walls.
+This, and other consequences of everyday living, can lead to excessive moisture issue within a property in the form of condensation and black mould growth on your walls.

 Black mould on walls can spread very quickly if your property has any water leaking as a result of a building or plumbing issue.
 Any leakage usually occurs under floor boards or behind walls, making it a great moisture source for black mould growing on walls.